gumaerc-testorg/21l.325-fall-2010/content/pages/readings.md

 Benjamin, Walter.
 "The Work of Art in the Age of its Technological Reproducibility."
 In _Selected Writings: Volume 3, 1935-1938_.
 Translated by Edmund Jephcott, Howard Eiland, et al. Edited by Howard Eiland and Michael W. Jenning.
 Harvard University Press, 2002, pp. 101-33.
 ISBN: 9780674008960.
 (Second Version - ca. 1936).

 Gunning, Tom.
 "The Cinema of Attractions: Early Film, Its Spectator and the Avant-Garde."
 In _The Cinema of Attractions Reloaded_.
 Amsterdam University Press, 2007.
-ISBN: 9789053569443. \[Preview with [Google Books](http://books.google.com/books?id=GQOrSC7GzWMC&printsec=frontcover#v=onepage&q&f=false)\]
+ISBN: 9789053569443. \[Preview with {{% resource_link "cba229a4-7991-4c18-8088-916dbcda34a3" "Google Books" %}}\]

 ### Optional